Brenda Gadd

 Council Member

-Council member dedicated to public health, environmental conservation, and community honors.
+Council member dedicated to public health, environmental justice, and community engagement.

 Legislative style

-Brenda Gadd is a proactive sponsor of resolutions and ordinances, focusing on public health initiatives and community recognition.
+Proactive sponsor of resolutions and ordinances, with a focus on public health initiatives and community recognition.

-- •Sponsored a resolution honoring the life of Grammy-winning songwriter Brett James.
+- •Sponsored a resolution honoring Grammy-winning songwriter Brett James.

-- •Spearheaded a resolution recognizing April 21 through 28, 2025, as International Dark Sky Week in Nashville.
+- •Authored a resolution recognizing April 21 through 28, 2025, as International Dark Sky Week in Nashville.

 Voting record